WOOM 1 Plus

 WOOM1 Plus vs. Scoot XL

 Another benefit of the Plus is WOOM’s Upcycle paid membership program (a one-time $59 fee) that allows you to trade in any WOOM for 40% off a new larger size when your child outgrows it.
-To qualify for the Upcycle program, the bike much be purchased directly from WOOM and the Upcycle membership must be purchased within 2 years of buying a WOOM.
+To qualify for the Upcycle program, the bike must be purchased directly from WOOM and the Upcycle membership must be purchased within 2 years of buying a WOOM.

 Not too big and not too small, the WOOM1 Plus is the perfect bike for timid preschoolers just starting off on their balance bike adventures.
 Tall enough to provide room for growth, yet small and nimble enough for any 3 to 5-year-old to handle, the Plus is sure to help young riders get up and rolling on two wheels.